eilonyaffe/Barty/README.md

 # Barty: an article opinion generation bot

-Barty is designed to be a high-end, self-sufficient, inauthentic user to serve as a part of an American influence campaign.

-This project scrapes political articles from [Breitbart](https://www.breitbart.com/politics/), filters them based on relevant entities, and uses the Gemini 1.5 Flash language model (via DSPy) to generate expressive opinions about the articles.
-The tone and stance toward each entity are customizable.
+> 🚨 **DISCLAIMER**
+> This project is for **learning and research purposes only**.
+> It is **not used** in any real influence campaign, nor does it generate or publish content to any external platform.
+> All outputs remain local and are produced solely for the purpose of studying the potential implications of language model usage in political contexts.

 ---

-## Features

-- **Web Scraping**: Automatically fetches and parses recent political articles.
-- **Entity Filtering**: Selects articles containing specific keywords/entities listed in `messages.json`.
-- **Text Truncation**: Limits article content to a token threshold for optimal LLM input.
-- **Opinion Generation**: Produces LLM-driven commentary in one of four configurable tones (neutral, general, heated, humoristic) using Gemini Flash via DSPy.
-- **Stance Control**: Aligns opinions with a pre-defined stance toward each entity (`True = support`, `False = oppose`).
+Barty is a theoretical prototype that explores how large language models (LLMs) might be used to generate expressive opinions on political content.
+It scrapes recent political articles from [Breitbart](https://www.breitbart.com/politics/), filters them based on specified entities, and uses the Gemini 1.5 Flash model via DSPy to generate commentary.

 ---

+## 🔍 Features

+- **Web Scraping**: Gathers recent political articles from Breitbart.
+- **Entity Filtering**: Keeps only articles mentioning keywords from `messages.json`.
+- **Text Truncation**: Keeps article content within token limits for LLMs.
+- **Opinion Generation**: Produces commentary in configurable tones (neutral, general, heated, or humoristic).
+- **Stance Control**: Aligns opinions with a defined stance for each entity (`True = support`, `False = oppose`).

+---

+## 🛠️ Tech Stack
+- **Python**
+- **DSPy** for prompt abstraction
+- **Gemini 1.5 Flash** for opinion generation
+- **BeautifulSoup + Requests** for web scraping
+- **tiktoken** for token-aware truncation

+---

+## ⚠️ Ethics and Usage

+This repository **must not** be used to build or participate in any disinformation campaign.
+It is a sandbox for testing, evaluating, and reflecting on the ethical implications of AI-generated political content.

+If you are considering using this code beyond personal research or learning, please consider the consequences and consult with appropriate legal and ethical guidelines.

+---

+## 📜 License

+This project is licensed under the [MIT License](LICENSE).
+Use in actual influence or disinformation campaigns is **strictly prohibited**.

+---

+## 🧠 Footer

+This project was created to explore the capabilities and potential dangers of AI in political discourse.
+Barty is a thought experiment, not a tool for real-world application.